Board charter and responsibilities

 - the disposal of existing investments up to an amount of not more than R500 million; and

-- to consider and make recommendations to the Board regarding investment decisions amounting to more than
+- to consider and make recommendations to the Board regarding investments decisions amounting to more than R500 million.

-The Management Board consists of all three executive directors as well as two members of senior management, Messrs Pieter Louw and Pieter Uys.
+The Management Board consists of all four executive directors as well as two members of senior management, Messrs Neville Williams and Pieter Uys.
 The committee meets on a monthly basis and the duties and responsibilities of committee members are in addition to their duties and responsibilities as members of the Board (in the case of members who are directors) and/or their other duties as executives.
 The composition of and attendance at committee meetings are set out here.

 The key duties and responsibilities of the committee are as follows: